-Outcome Outputs Output Indicator Annual Target 1.2.
-To ensure good governance, effective administration and compliance with government regulations Clean audit opinion 1.1 A clean audit opinion on the SAMRC from the Auditor-General Clean Audit 1.2 To promote the organisation's administrative efficiency to maximise the funds available for research Efficient expenditure of government allocated budget 1.2 Percentage of the government allocated SAMRC budget spent on administration 20% 2.1.
-To produce and promote scientific excellence and the reputation of South African health research Published journal articles, book chapters and books 2.1.1 Number of accepted and published journal articles, book chapters and books by SAMRC affiliated and funded authors 800 Published journal articles by SAMRC grant-holders 2.1.2 Number of accepted and published journal articles by SAMRC grant-holders with acknowledgement of the SAMRC 200 2.2 To provide leadership in the generation of new knowledge in health Published journal articles with the first or last author 2.2.1 Number of accepted and published journal articles where the first and/or last author is affiliated to the SAMRC 500 To provide funding for the conduct of health research Research grants awarded 2.3.1 Number of research grants awarded by the SAMRC 130 3.1 To support the development of new or improved innovations aimed at improving health and targeting priority health research areas of focus Innovation projects and platforms funded 3.1.1 Number of new innovation and technology projects funded by the SAMRC aimed at developing, testing and/or implementing new or improved health solutions 4 Strategic partnerships initiated, implemented and/or renewed 3.1.2 Number of ongoing innovation and technology projects funded by the SAMRC aimed at developing, testing and/or implementing new or improved health solutions 30
+Outcome Outputs Output Indicator Annual Target 1.1.
+To ensure good governance, effective administration and compliance with government regulations Clean audit opinion 1.1 A clean audit opinion on the SAMRC from the Auditor-General Clean Audit 1.2 To promote the organisation's administrative efficiency to maximise the funds available for research Efficient expenditure of government allocated budget Percentage of the government allocated SAMRC budget spent on administration 20% 2.1.
+To produce and promote scientific excellence and the reputation of South African health research Published journal articles, book chapters and books 2.1.1 Number of accepted and published journal articles, book chapters and books by SAMRC affiliated and funded authors 750 Published journal articles by SAMRC grant-holders 2.1.2 Number of accepted and published journal articles by SAMRC grant-holders with acknowledgement of the SAMRC 200 To provide leadership in the generation of new knowledge in health Published journal articles with the first or last author 2.2.1 Number of accepted and published journal articles where the first and/or last author is affiliated to the SAMRC 450 2.3 To provide funding for the conduct of health research Research grants awarded 2.3.1 Number of research grants awarded by the SAMRC 140 3.1 To support the development of new or improved innovations aimed at improving health and targeting priority health areas Innovation projects and platforms funded 3.1.1 Number of new innovation and technology projects funded by the SAMRC aimed at developing, testing and/or implementing new or improved health solutions 4 3.1.2 Number of ongoing innovation and technology projects funded by the SAMRC aimed at developing, testing and/or implementing new or improved health solutions 30